Everyone must stay at home to help stop the spread of coronavirus.

 Sexual health services are changing

-From 1 October 2017 sexual health clinics in Wandsworth and Richmond will be moving to new locations.
 The services offer contraception, STI testing, treatment and advice for all ages.

 At Park Road Surgery in Teddington we offer Medical examinations for insurance purposes, sport, private schools elderly drivers' licences etc. are done at special times.
 Please check with the receptionists.
 There is a charge for this service, payable on the day of the examination.